jaryan77/Latitude/README.md

 ## Background

-In the project, I created a dashboard using HTML and CSS to visualize weather data used in a past project, [What's the Weather Like](https://github.com/jaryan77/Whats-the-Weather-Like).

-## Latitude - Latitude Analysis Dashboard with Attitude

-For this project I will be creating a visualization dashboard website using visualizations I created in a past project.
+For this project I will be creating a visualization dashboard website using visualizations I created in a past project, [What's the Weather Like](https://github.com/jaryan77/Whats-the-Weather-Like).
 Specifically, I will be plotting [this weather data](Resources/cities.csv).

 In building this dashboard, I will create individual pages for each plot and a means by which the user can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 I'll also have a landing page, a page where one can see a comparison of all of the plots, and another page where one can view the data used to build them.